When should I see someone about my pelvic floor?

 Pain in or around the genitalia

-What does the physio do to assess my pelvic floor?
+How does the Physio assess my pelvic floor?

 The most effective way to assess the pelvic floor muscles and pelvic organ position in women is via a digital vaginal examination.
 In this way the physio can check that both sides and both layers of the pelvic floor muscles are working.
 They can also check for the presence of pelvic organ prolapse, any painful areas of the vagina, scarring or tightness/pain in the pelvic floor muscles and tailor a treatment programme to you to ensure that you reach your treatment goals in the most efficient time possible.